MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-office365.md

       For example, if the user in the contoso tenant has a user name of "rsimone", you would specify: **https:\//contoso-my.sharepoint.com/personal/rsimone_contoso_com**

-   4. Because we are using the script to configure OneDrive, do not change the value of **Documents** for the `$listTitle` variable.
+   4. Because we're using the script to configure OneDrive, don't change the value of **Documents** for the `$listTitle` variable.

    5. Search for `ADMIN INSTRUCTIONS`.
 If you make no changes to this section, the user's OneDrive will be configured for IRM with the policy title of "Protected Files" and the description of "This policy restricts access to authorized users".
 No other IRM options will be set, which is probably appropriate for most environments.
 However, you can change the suggested policy title and description, and also add any other IRM options that are appropriate for your environment.
 See the commented example in the script to help you construct your own set of parameters for the Set-IrmConfiguration command.

 5. Save the script and sign it.
-If you do not sign the script (more secure), Windows PowerShell must be configured on your computer to run unsigned scripts.
+If you don't sign the script (more secure), Windows PowerShell must be configured on your computer to run unsigned scripts.
 To do this, run a Windows PowerShell session with the **Run as Administrator** option, and type: **Set-ExecutionPolicy Unrestricted**.
 However, this configuration lets all unsigned scripts run (less secure).

    For more information about signing Windows PowerShell scripts, see [about_Signing](/powershell/module/microsoft.powershell.core/about/about_signing) in the PowerShell documentation library.